Teenagers and drugs

 National Council on Alcoholism and Drug Dependence.
 Ten tips for prevention for parents. www.ncadd.org/family-friends/there-is-help/ten-tips-for-prevention-for-parents.
 Accessed October 13, 2015.

 National Council on Alcoholism and Drug Dependence.
-What to look for--signs and symptoms. www.ncadd.org/index.php/learn-about-drugs/signs-and-symptoms.
-October 13, 2015.
+Signs and symptoms.
+Updated December 19, 2016. www.ncadd.org/about-addiction/signs-and-symptoms/signs-and-symptoms.
+Accessed February 6, 2017.

 Partnership for Drug-Free Kids.
 Parent Toolkit. www.drugfree.org/the-parent-toolkit.
 Accessed May 17, 2016.